cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 Each iteration creates the following objects:

-- 12 imagestreams
-- 3 buildconfigs
+- 1 imagestream
-- 6 builds
+- 1 build
-- 1 deployment with 2 pod replicas (sleep) mounting two secrets each. deployment-2pod
-- 2 deployments with 1 pod replicas (sleep) mounting two secrets. deployment-1pod
+- 5 deployments with pod 2 replicas (sleep) mounting 4 secrets, 4 configmaps and 1 downwardAPI volume each
-- 3 services, one pointing to deployment-2pod, and other two pointing to deployment-1pod.
-(As a consequence, 3 endpoint objects pointing to 4 pods are created)
+- 5 services, each ont pointing to the TCP/8080 port of one of the previous deployments
-- 3 route.
-1 pointing to the service deployment-2pod and other two pointing to deployment-1pod
+- 1 route pointing to the to first service
-- 10 secrets.
-2 of them mounted by the previous deployments.
-- 10 configMaps.
-2 of them mounted by the previous deployments.
+- 10 secrets containing 2048 character random string
+- 10 configMaps containing a 2048 character random string

 ### Node-density and Node-density-heavy variables